fembuelita/cpst342-fall-2019/assignments/unit-1/your-first-website.md

 1. Make sure your git repository is already on GitHub
 1. Visit <https://pages.github.com/>
 1. You should choose a _project site_ for this option.
 You are welcome to later convert this site to a _user site_.
-1. For this assignment, you _must_ choose "start from scratch" and _not_ "Choose a theme", as the idea here is to demonstrate your understanding of basic HTML.
+1. For this assignment, you _must_ choose "start from scratch" and _not_ "Choose a theme", as the idea here is to demonstrate your understanding of the components learned in this course.
 1. Follow the instructions on the page.

 ## Git Requirements